Table of Contents

 - Extensive angular unconformities within both the Navajo and Coconino Sandstone layers (and associated with many other layers within the geologic column) are best explained by rapid very large scale sheet erosion.
 Such features cannot be reasonably explained by long periods of uniformitarian-type erosion.

 - The one feature that remains largely unexplained from the Flood perspective is wind-ripple laminae.
-This particular feature has come correlation to certain kinds of underwater ripples and additional correlations may be realized with more detailed investigations of underwater dune formation.
+This particular feature has some correlation to certain kinds of underwater ripples and additional correlations may be realized with more detailed investigations of underwater dune formation.
 Or, given that they are fairly rare within the Coconino and Navajo Sandstone, may represent fairly brief periods of subaerial exposure during Flood regressions following tsunamis or tidal actions – which would also explain the rare raindrops as well as the occasional uphill trackways preserved on very wet sand during a world-wide Flood.
 The same would also appear to be true for the numerous dinosaur nests created by very stressed dinosaurs worldwide.